$1 million meth ring busted in Fond du Lac County, 3 wanted on warrants - NewsBreak

 wearegreenbay.com

+Superior Police are investigating the death of a man who fell at Fraser Shipyards on Monday.
+The call came in just before noon, that a worker had fallen approximately 50 feet to the ground below.
+He’d been working on a ship in drydock, according to police.
+Police, fire, and...

-10 charged in $1M Fond du Lac County meth ring, 3 wanted
+Ten people charged in meth, fentanyl investigation in Fond du Lac County

-FOND DU LAC, Wis.
-(CBS 58) -- Law enforcement officials announced methamphetamine and fentanyl conspiracy charges against 10 people Thursday, Dec.
-1, following an investigation that began in early 2022.
-District Attorney Toney said the allegations involve distribution of over 100 pounds of meth in 2022, with a street value...
+FOND DU LAC COUNTY, Wis. — Ten people have been charged in a major drug investigation in Fond du Lac County.
+"The allegations involve the historical delivery and distribution of over 100 pounds of methamphetamine in 2022 with an approximate street value exceeding $1 million and the early stages of fentanyl distribution in Fond du Lac County," Fond du Lac County District Attorney Eric Toney said in a news release.

 FOX6Now.com Milwaukee